kotori-y/Scopy/docs/user_guide.rst

 Assay Interference Substructure Filter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Assay interferences refer to compounds that interfere with elements of the assay formats or techniques thus causing undesirable false positive results.
-Such compounds will seriously interfere with the progress of drug research. class :mod:`scopy.ScoFH.fh_filter.FHfilter` provides 4 assay interference substructure filters (AlphaScreen_FHs, Luciferase_Inhibitory, Chelating and Alarm_NMR Filter) for the screening of AlphaScreen detection interferences, spectroscopic interferences, chelators and chemical reactive compounds, respectively.
+Such compounds will seriously interfere with the progress of drug research. class :mod:`ScoFH.fh_filter.FHfilter` provides 4 assay interference substructure filters (AlphaScreen_FHs, Luciferase_Inhibitory, Chelating and Alarm_NMR Filter) for the screening of AlphaScreen detection interferences, spectroscopic interferences, chelators and chemical reactive compounds, respectively.

 >>> from scopy.ScoFH import FHfilter
 >>>